nervewax/npm-compiler/README.md

 # npm-compiler
 A compiler for scss, js and asset sync, built with npm scripts.

+Thanks to [damonbauer](https://github.com/damonbauer/npm-build-boilerplate), for the boilerplate used as a starting point for this.

 ### Install
 `yarn install` to grab all dependencies.